judeokafor/Bucket_List/README.md

 - Cd into angular-src and run ng serve to start the server for development
 - Run npm start to start the server for production
 - Navigate to [localhost:4200](http://localhost:4200/) in browser to access the frontend
-- Navigate to [localhost:6060](http://localhost:6060/) in browser to access the application
+- Navigate to [localhost:6060](http://localhost:6060/) in postman to access the application

 **NOTE:** Create a `.env` file configuration following the `.sample.env`.